agama-project/agama-project.github.io/docs/user/boot_options/index.md

   ```

 - `agama.info`
-  Points agama to info file that contains additional agama settings.
-It is useful when more options
+  Points to info file that contains additional Agama settings.
+It is useful when you want to provide
-  are provided to agama and typing during boot is unreliable.
+  more options for Agama and typing them during boot is not possible.

   ```text
   agama.info=ftp://myserver/devel.info